stackify/stackify-log-nodejs/README.md

 ```
 The timestamp will be added to every message by default.

-Meta parameter should be a valid JSON object.
+Meta parameter should be an object.

 Examples of usage:
 ```js